2000 Summer Olympics opening ceremony: Olympic Flag

-Then 19-year-old pop star Vanessa Amorosi sang Heroes Live Forever to signify the legacy left by sports stars all over the world.
+Then 19-year-old pop star Vanessa Amorosi sang "Heroes Live Forever" to signify the legacy left by sports stars all over the world.
 The song was composed by John Gillard and Trevor White.

 During the song, an enormous white flag the size of the stadium field was passed over the audience on the southern stand and was brought down over the crowd by volunteers.
 Whilst this happened, images of past sports legends were displayed on the flag.
 When the flag reached the athletes, a Dove of Peace was projected, followed by the Olympic Rings.
-This section was a partial recreation of a scene at the 1992 Summer Olympics opening ceremony, where a large Olympic flag covered the athletes.
+This section was a partial recreation of a segment from the 1992 Summer Olympics opening ceremony, where a large Olympic flag covered the athletes.

-The Olympic Flag was then carried around the arena by eight former Australian Olympic champions: Bill Roycroft, Murray Rose, Liane Tooth, Gillian Rolton, Marjorie Jackson, Lorraine Crapp, Michael Wenden and Nick Green.
+The official Olympic Flag was then carried around the arena by eight former Australian Olympic champions: Bill Roycroft, Murray Rose, Liane Tooth, Gillian Rolton, Marjorie Jackson, Lorraine Crapp, Michael Wenden and Nick Green.
 It was then handed over to eight Australia's Federation Guard members, who carried and raised the flag.
-During the raising of the Olympic flag, the Olympic Hymn was sung in Greek by the Millennium Choir of the Greek Orthodox Archdiocese of Australia, signifying the large Greek population of Australia.
+During the raising of the Olympic flag, the Olympic Hymn was sung in Greek by the Millennium Choir of the Greek Orthodox Archdiocese of Australia, representing Australia's large Greek population.

-The Olympic Oaths were taken by then captain of the Australian Women's Hockey Team Rechelle Hawkes on behalf of the athletes, and by Australian Water Polo Referee Peter Kerr on behalf of the officials.
+The Olympic Oaths were taken on behalf of the athletes by then captain of the Australian Women's Hockey Team Rechelle Hawkes, and on behalf of the officials by Australian Water Polo Referee Peter Kerr.